Messages

 Latest Message

-Speaker: Ryan Ingersoll
+Speaker: Ryan Day

 We are back with another drop of Summer MixTape—a fresh and honest compilation of voices from our own church community.
 Each week, a different member will share what the Lord has been teaching them lately—no assigned themes, no off-limits topics, just real life, real faith, and real stories.
 As an open and affirming church, we believe God speaks through all kinds of people and experiences, and this series is a chance to tune in and be encouraged by the beautiful variety of how God is at work among us.